 There are many ways to learn more about St Margaret's.
-Our website is a great place to start; you can connect with us on social media (via the links on this site); read or download our Prospectus (or request to have one mailed to you); arrange a personalised tour with our Admissions team; or attend an Open House event.
+Our website is a great place to start; you can connect with us on social media (via the links on this site); read or download our Prospectus; arrange a personalised tour with our Admissions team; or attend an Open House event.
 You can also arrange a taster day - we welcome any student who wishes to experience St Margaret's for a Day.